-Hairstyles should not be extreme, attention getting, or distracting to others in length, style, or artificial color (artificial means any color not natural as green, purple, ombre, etc.).
+Parents are expected to comply immediately if their child receives a written notice of a haircut or style being out of compliance.
+Hairstyles should not be messy, extreme, attention getting, or distracting to others in length, style, or artificial color (artificial means any color not natural as green, purple, ombre, etc.).
 Hair should be combed.
-Students are not permitted to shave their heads or have extreme differences in length of hair.
+Students are not permitted to shave their heads, have extreme differences in length of hair, or long hair slicked back or piled high on their head.
 Boys' hair length should not cover their ears nor be below the top of the uniform shirt collar.
 Boys are expected to be clean shaven; sideburns below the ear are not permitted, nor are mustaches.